 3D pancreatic tumor spheroids co-cultured with stromal cells in an organ on a chip

-A recent paper from Jang et al. from Kuh’s lab at the Catholic University of Korea co-culturing pancreatic cancer cells with fibroblasts and macrophages in 3D in an organ on a chip.
+A recent paper from Jang et al. from Kuh’s lab at the Catholic University of Korea co-culturing pancreatic cancer cells with fibroblasts and macrophages to create a 3D tumor on a chip model.
 The paper evaluates the culture of the cancer cells with and without the stromal cells and studies the anti-invasive activity and cell-type dependent cytotoxicity of chemotherapeutic drugs.

 Authors found that epithelial-mesenchymal transition (EMT) related protein in pancreatic tumor spheroids is increased when co-cultured with stromal cell.
 Furthermore, after treatment with 4 drugs, Gemcitabine ,5-fluorouracil, Oxaliplatin, and Paclitaxel, the authors concluded that cell viability and invasiveness depended on the drug and its dosage.